jerrychen017/fridge-food-tracker/docs/design.md

 * Web Server - Node backend with RESTful API

-For the server side, we use Node.js and RESTful API
+For the server side, we are going to build a Node.js RESTful API.

 * Frontend
 We make XML through Layout Editor in Android Studio because it's built-in and simple.